Queenstown and the Southern Lakes region has a rich cultural heritage to be explored.

 Art, Culture & Heritage Experiences

-Tohu Whenua are the places that have shaped Aotearoa New Zealand.
+Tohu Whenua landmarks are the places that have shaped Aotearoa New Zealand.
 Located in stunning landscapes and rich with stories, they offer some of our best heritage experiences.

 The Kawarau Bridge: A design marvel since 1880